-Nearly a century ago, we committed to making only the highest quality honey.
+Nearly a century ago, we committed to making only the highest-quality honey.
 How would we guarantee it?
 By putting our beekeepers in charge.
-We’ve been making pure, U.S.A. co-op honey trusted by American families everywhere ever since.
+We’ve been making U.S.A. co-op honey trusted by American families everywhere ever since.

-From classic Sue Bee to unfiltered Aunt Sue’s, we have a honey for every preference and use.
+From classic Sue Bee® honey to Aunt Sue’s® Raw & Unfiltered Honey, we have something for every preference and use.

 Sue Bee® Clover Honey

-For nearly a century Sue Bee Honey has been a mainstay for American families.
-Gently filtered to remove hive debris and prevent granulation, Sue Bee is pure, golden U.S.A. honey.
-As it’s been since 1921, as it always will be.
+For nearly a century, Sue Bee® honey has been a mainstay for American families.
+Gently filtered to remove hive debris and prevent granulation, it’s delicious, golden U.S.A. honey.
+As it’s been since 1921; as it always will be.

 Aunt Sue’s® Raw & Unfiltered Honey

 Like to keep it local?
-Beek’s Local Raw Honey is your honey.
+Then Beek’s® Local Raw Honey is for you.
 Each bottle features one of our local, California co-op beekeepers and is filled to the brim with California honey.
 Plus, more regions are coming soon!

 Blossomology™ Organic Honey

 Blossomology™ honey is handpicked to meet strict organic regulations, as well as our own high standards.
 It’s certified organic by QAI and brought to you by the hardworking bees and beautiful flowers of Brazil.

 If you have questions, we have answers.
 What do you want to know about our honey?